Sazonoff/UnitySaveSystem/README.md

 # What is it?
 Easy-to-use package for Unity in-game saves with:
-- Multiple saves of the same type
+- Multiple saves of the same class
 - Two built-in save options: Newtonsoft Json.Net / LiteDB
 - Separate thread for writing saves
 - Simple save migrations

 # How to install?

-## Installing base
+## Installing
-This is just the base code for the save system.

 Check unity documentation on installing git packages: https://docs.unity3d.com/2019.3/Documentation/Manual/upm-git.html

 ### Using package manager: